gauravsingh1983/pythonscripts/README.md

 # pythonscripts
-This repository is a collection of experiments in python scripts
+This repository is a collection of experiments in python scripts as eclipse project.